DevKiddo/minecraft/README.md

 Small Minecraft Server running on Intel Edison's Yocto Project.

 Feel free to clone the repo to make your own server.
-Java, Htop, and Screen have all been pre-compiled so just run `make install` in their respective directories.
+Htop and Screen have both been pre-compiled so just run `make install` in their respective directories.
 Don't forget to run `iptables-restore < iptables.rules` to apply the necessary security rules, and move cacerts to java's certificates/security directory (run `find -name "cacerts"` to get the actual path).